-We spent an hour at Urquhart Castle.
+We spent about 45 minutes at Urquhart Castle.
 There are lots of ancient rooms and towers to explore and a video to watch documenting the history of Loch Ness, but the best part is the castle’s setting overlooking the loch.

 Was it worth it?
 Yes, we are glad we saw it.
 It is a picturesque part of Scotland, although honestly, Scotland is stunning everywhere you go.